Vitamin D deficiencies can increase the risk of cancer, autoimmune disease, and catching colds or the flu.

 Vitamin B12 is one of the most common nutrient deficiencies.

 Stomach acid is needed for the absorption of minerals such as vitamin B12, magnesium, calcium, and zinc.
 Those suffering from GERD are often deficient in these minerals.

-H. pylori can affect stomach acid levels, so get tested for it if you have ulcers or are taking an acid blocker.
+H. pylori affects stomach acid levels so get tested for it if you have ulcers or are taking an acid blocker.

-To help the body produce more stomach acid, consume leafy greens and a spoonful of apple cider vinegar (or a bite of ginger) before meals.
+To help the body produce more stomach acid, consume leafy greens and a spoonful of apple cider vinegar (or a bite of ginger before meals) before meals.

 Foods that help boost liver health are pasture-raised egg yolks, liver, oysters, dandelion greens, and other leafy greens.

 If you think you have vitamin or mineral deficiencies, take a full-spectrum, food-based multivitamin, improve your digestion, or consider supplementing with vitamin shots or IV therapy.

 Most common nutrient deficiencies and symptoms of them

 - – B12 (symptom: bloating, brain fog, low energy, depression)